ljsinclair/featurebase-docs/docs/concepts/concept-unique-id.md

 * two or more identifiers
 * no unique identifiers

+However, the way you key the data may result in different cardinality

 ## Data contains single unique identifier

 Data that contains a single unique identifier is easiest to conceptualise.
 For example: